Ona Darlene Lingner passed away on October 9, 2019, at home in Carmichael, CA with family, after a two-year battle with ovarian cancer.

 In lieu of cards, donations or flowers, Darlene wishes for people to do something nice for themselves in her honor.
 She will be missed.

-To send flowers to Ona's family, please visit our floral section.
+To send flowers to Ona's family, please visit our floral store.